francepack/backend_module_0_capstone/day_0/README.md

 ## Deleting Things

-### Commands
+### The rm Command

-Lets get a little practice with the `rm` command.
-Please be careful!
+Be careful when deleting something though the terminal!
+While it is very helpful, it cannot be undone.
+Lets learn more about the `rm` command before we use it:

 * `rm`: This will remove a file from your system.
-Be careful with this!
-The terminal assumes you're a little more of an expert than the system does.
-This doesn't move the file to the Trash, it removes it completely from your system.
-It's a little like moving the file to the trash and then deleting it immediately.
+Be very careful with this and always double check!
+The terminal assumes you're a little more of an expert than the system does. `rm` doesn't move the file to the Trash, it removes it completely from your system.
+It basically moves the file to the trash, then deletes it immediately with no chance to change your mind.

 * `rm -rf`: Adding the `-r` and `-f` flags to the `rm` command will allow you to delete directories even if they have other files and/or directories inside of them.
 For more information on each of these flags enter `man rm` into your terminal.
 It will print out the manual for this command.

 ### Practice

 Use `rm` and `rm -rf` to delete each of the files and directories you created in the Making Things section above.
-Note, that it would be possible to delete the entire directory that you created with just `rm -rf secret_library`. **Don't do this!** At this point, delete each of the files and directories individually to practice these commands.
+Note, that it would be possible to delete the entire directory that you created with just `rm -rf secret_library`. *Don't do this!* At this point, delete each of the files and directories individually to practice these commands.
 This will help you remember them better in the long run, which is the goal!
 More practice now will allow you to be more efficient in the future.